Do you ever reread an important email or report you recently sent out only to discover that you misspelled or misused some words?

 Being able to check the spelling and definition of words is essential to preventing such mistakes.
 Checking a dictionary helps avoid making a fool of yourself.
 Fortunately, online dictionaries make it quicker and easier than it used to be before the advent of the internet.

-Here is an alphabetized list of the most popular online dictionaries and my opinion of the clarity of their user interfaces.
+Here is an alphabetized list of the most popular online dictionaries and my opinion of the clarity of the various user interfaces.
 Some sites present too much distracting information, such as featured videos, words of the day, hot topics, and other material unrelated to the word you are trying to understand.
 For a similar reason, I prefer sites without ads, since advertisements divert attention and waste time.
 Of course this might not affect you, if you use an ad blocker.

-Wiktionary has the clearest interface.
+Wiktionary has the cleanest interface.
 The grouping of definitions by parts of speech, the numbered and bulleted lists, and the use of font types and color make it easy to quickly grasp the information.
 Furthermore, Wiktionary shows words not only as they are used in English, but also how they are used in many other languages.